Note: This is the latest in our Partnerships 101 series. You can read the other entries here.

 Resellers often have access to an existing customer base or specific audience that other SaaS companies want to reach.
 SaaS companies use resellers to explore new verticals, enter regional or global markets, and/or acquire new customers or user bases — all of which are growth levers for driving revenue.

-That’s just one of many success stories in the reseller partner ecosystem — we have plenty of others in store for you.
-So, if you’re noodling on the idea of a reseller program for your business, or if you’re a nerd and just curious, you’re in the right place.
+If you’re noodling on the idea of a reseller program for your business, or if you’re a nerd and just curious, you’re in the right place.

-In this post, we breakdown the SaaS reseller ecosystem — including terminology, types, and examples — to help you round out your knowledge.
+In this post, we break down the SaaS reseller ecosystem — including terminology, types, and examples — to help you round out your knowledge.